JordanMarr/SqlHydra/README.md

 // Create a subquery that gets the avg list price (a single value): let avgListPrice =
     select {
-        for p in productTable do
+        for p in SalesLT.Product do
         select (avgBy p.ListPrice)
     }

 // Get products with a price > the average price let! productsWithAboveAveragePrice =
     selectTask HydraReader.Read (Create openContext) {
-        for p in productTable do
+        for p in SalesLT.Product do
         where (p.ListPrice > subqueryOne avgListPrice)
         select (p.Name, p.ListPrice)
     }